Jackson's Art Blog

 What is Charcoal?

 Charcoal is a dry medium that can be used in its raw form as sticks or powder, or mixed with gum or wax binder to make it easier to handle.
 It can create a wide range of tonal marks from intense matt black to very light greys.
-It’s structure makes easy to remove from a surface with the brush of a hand, although it can leave some staining due to dust getting trapped in the surface texture, and it can be applied to smooth or rough substrates with ease and the correct amount of pressure.
+It’s structure makes it easy to remove from a surface with the brush of a hand, although it can leave some staining due to dust getting trapped in the surface texture.
+It can be applied to smooth or rough substrates with ease and the correct amount of pressure.

 Types of Artist Charcoal